A Guide to Feminist Critical Thinking Featuring Should Have Been President Hillary Clinton and Auntie Chimamanda Adichie

-In case you forgot, about 50-100years ago, women didn’t have many choices.
-But now we do, so as women we should not take these choices for granted by using it to tear each other down.
-We should use this liberty of choices to ask questions, have a reasonable and well-thought answers and love each other well.
+In case you forgot, about 50 - 100years ago, women didn’t have many choices.
+But now we do.
+So, as women we should not take these choices for granted by using it to tear each other down.
+We should use this liberty of choices to ask questions, have reasonable and well-thought answers and love each other well.

 That being said.
 Much love.